Internal email sent to all Lovesac employees: Dec 10, 2015

 Make it happen!

-As an entrepreneur I get asked all of the time for advice, or words of wisdom—how did I do it?
+As an entrepreneur, I’m pretty happy with my career so far.
+I have made sensible decisions and researched everything I do with care.
+I looked into the demand in the market before starting my business.
+I read an avatrade review before going into investing.
+I have saved money, just in case any of my ventures go wrong.
+And I get asked all of the time for advice, or words of wisdom-how did I do it?
 I have a lot to say about what I think for business, leadership and design…but what is the single best piece of advice I can give prospective entrepreneurs?
 Drumroll please…

 …Read.
 Read from the best books.
 Read from the best business books.
 The next time you sit on your couch to watch some TV or play a game-read instead.

 Ugh.
 What a buzz-kill.
 It almost seems like a cop-out right?
 But, in all honesty, business is complicated.
 It is multi-faceted and requires a lot of different skills and abilities to navigate.
 It is also very different from industry to industry and there is really just no getting around that.
+When it comes to investing, something like forex apps uk can be a great resource to make informed investments, but it still requires knowledge.
 But believe it or not, there is very little that is new.
-There are very few things that people haven’t done—in one form or another, and then gone on to write about it.
-Apply this one piece of advice, and you will certainly have enough information and even motivation at your fingertips to build something great, and even avoid many of the pitfalls that would otherwise beset you—as they have those who have gone before you i.e.: ‘Tis noble to suffer the slings and arrows oneself…but the wisest of all avoids them by learning from the mistakes (and successes) of others instead.’
+There are very few things that people haven’t done-in one form or another, and then gone on to write about it.
+Apply this one piece of advice, and you will certainly have enough information and even motivation at your fingertips to build something great, and even avoid many of the pitfalls that would otherwise beset you.
+Make sure to learn as much as you can before starting your own business, this will allow you to have a much higher chance of being successful.
+However, business owners don’t need to know everything.
+There is always the option of outsourcing help as and when it is needed.
+For example, a lot of businesses tend to outsource their IT support when their systems go down.
+By using an IT company like https://sphereit.uk/it-support-london/, businesses can ensure that these technical setbacks don’t last long, allowing them to get on with their work shortly after.

 So on with it.
 Shawn Nelson’s top 10 book list: